Rakeela/dragora-notes/2021-5-5-Ninety-Seventh.md

 ---
 My tendency to obsessions isn't as creatively functional as it would be, because I'm specifically prone to melancholic obsessions.
 I wish I could cry more easily, even though I would spend a lot of time crying if I could.
 I think it would be healthy, but at the very least it would be good for my self-esteem.
 I would feel more artistically capable that way...
 I think I really would be.

+I'd feel more free to express more of the risky stuff.
+Being able to cry would be liberating.

 ---
 Back to [[day-post-archive]]